wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 # **apiV3WorkPackagesIdDelete**
 > apiV3WorkPackagesIdDelete(id)

-Delete WorkPackage
+Delete Work Package

-Deletes the WorkPackage, as well as:  * all associated TimeEntries  * its hierarchy of child WorkPackages
+Deletes the work package, as well as:  * all associated time entries  * its hierarchy of child work packages

 ### Example
 ```dart